Studentenverbindung: Karlsbad Decrees

-In the same year, due to general antisemitism prevalent in any social class, massive antisemitic protests, mainly fueled by students, craftsmen and traders, (see Hep-Hep riots) swept the German-speaking states, injuring and killing many.
-As a result, by the Karlsbad Decrees, any self-regulating student body was forcibly dissolved, severe censorship and punishments were instituted, and government authority was significantly increased.
+In the same year, due to general antisemitism prevalent in any social class, massive antisemitic protests, mainly fueled by students, craftsmen, and traders (see Hep-Hep riots) swept the German-speaking states, injuring and killing many.
+As a result, by the Karlsbad Decrees, any self-regulating student body was forcibly dissolved, punishments were instituted, and government authority was significantly increased.

 This resulted in secret gatherings and smaller revolutionary acts, many of which are seen as the foundation for a German nation in today's world, such as the Hambach festival in 1832, where the German colors flew as a flag for the first time, and the Frankfurter Wachensturm in 1833, a failed attempt to take a large city's treasury to fund a revolution.

 Revolution of 1848 and subsequent diversification

-Tensions started to build, with short lived, illegal fraternities forming, being dissolved and reforming at all universities, peaking in the German revolution of 1848 in which many members of Studentenverbindungen took part.
-Although the unification of Germany, according to the principles of the Burschenschaft soon failed violently, the Studentenverbindungen had emancipated themselves, and many of the members of the first Frankfurt parliament were in fact Corps students or Burschenschaft members.
+Tensions started to build, with short-lived, illegal fraternities forming, being dissolved, and reforming at all universities, peaking in the German revolution of 1848 in which many members of Studentenverbindungen took part.
+Although the unification of Germany failed violently, the Studentenverbindungen emancipated themselves.
+Many of the members of the first Frankfurt parliament were in fact Corps students or Burschenschaft members.

 Thus, the general concept flourished quickly, and soon, the Studentenverbindungen were no longer seen as clubs of young rowdies and revolutionaries, but as a valuable school for the future.
 This allowed Alte Herren to identify with the active members of their fraternities, and the idea of a lifelong commitment arose (Lebensbundprinzip).
 Soon, the first Stiftungsfeste, annual festivities in celebration of the fraternity's founding, were celebrated, further cementing their standing.
 As increased liberty allowed it, a more regulated form of duel was conceived: The modern Mensur, which strived to reduce lethality rates while still being able to fence.
 The former objective, though, was greatly impaired by treatment possibilities, with infected wounds posing a substantial risk.

-During this time, the first Christian fraternities were established by religious students missing belief as a basic principle of unity.
+During this time, the first Christian fraternities were established by religious students.
 Although some of them still took up weapons, many refused to do so from an ethical and religious standpoint.
 They often carried generic names, unifying themselves under an umbrella organization such as the oecumenical Wingolf (with Wingolf Bonn being the first in 1841).

 When the Catholic religion was beginning to be repressed during the Kulturkampf, a large number of fraternities of Catholic belief were formed as a reaction.
 The first organization of decidedly Catholic origin was the Schweizerische Studentenverein ("Swiss students' union") in 1841.
 These catholic fraternities understood themselves as an important network to counteract the Kulturkampf.